wlee221/chatbot-sample-app/README.md

 ```
 $ amplify init
 ?
-Enter a name for the project chatbotsampleapp
-?
 Enter a name for the environment  dev
 ?
 Choose your default editor: (pick an editor)
 ?
 Do you want to use an AWS profile?
 Y (this should be the profile you created in step #4)